GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 #  ML based Network Anomaly Detection solution to identify Cyber Security Threat
-This repo contains a reference implementation of  a ML based Network Anomaly Detection solution by using Pub/Sub, Dataflow, BQML & Cloud DLP.
+This repo contains a reference implementation of an ML based Network Anomaly Detection solution by using Pub/Sub, Dataflow, BQML & Cloud DLP.
 It uses an easy to use built in K-Means clustering model as part of BQML to train and normalize netflow log data.
 Key part of the  implementation  uses  Dataflow for  feature extraction & real time outlier detection which  has been tested to process over 20TB of data.
 (250k msg/sec).
 Finally, it also uses Cloud DLP to tokenize IMSI  (international mobile subscriber identity) number as the streaming Dataflow pipeline  ingests millions of netflow log form Pub/Sub.

 ## Table of Contents
 * [Summary](#summary)